thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Expectations and guilt

 Businesses rely on your project.
 Software projects rely on it.
 People rely on it.
-They ultimately rely on you, as the project’s owner/maintainer.
+They ultimately rely on you, the project owner.

-You are aware that if you put in three more hours of work you may be saving ten people’s time next week, not to mention through the future, and that makes you feel somehow responsible for that potential save.
+You are aware that if you put in three more hours of work you may be saving ten people’s time next week, not to mention through the future, and that makes you feel somehow responsible for the potential save.

 An unintended regression could directly affect hundreds of people (add or remove zeros with the popularity of your project).

 People can be rude while complaining about errors or lack of features.

-This has proven to be a significant weight on many maintainers' shoulders, a feeling so hard to deal with that leads to burnout and ultimately the abandonment of the project.
-A few examples follow:
+These situations have proven to be a significant weight on many maintainers' shoulders, a feeling so hard to deal with that leads to burnout and ultimately the abandonment of the project.
+Here is a list of a few examples:

 * [GitHub meta-issue to “help open-source maintainers stay sane”](https://github.com/isaacs/github/issues/167)